Lenvive/jx-teach/生涯规划paper/readme.md

 and low school achievers.
 [详细信息](./intervention.pdf)
 ## Effectiveness of CDDQ
-The aim of this study was to develop and test the psychometric properties of the Croatian paper-andpencil and Internet versions of the Career Decision-Making Difficulties Questionnaire (CDDQ).
+The aim of this study was to develop and test the psychometric properties of the Croatian paper andpencil and Internet versions of the Career Decision-Making Difficulties Questionnaire (CDDQ).
 The
 CDDQ is based on the theoretical taxonomy of difficulties in career decision-making and comprises three major clusters of difficulties: Lack of readiness, lack of information, and inconsistent information that are further divided into 10 specific types of difficulties.
 The paper-and-pencil version and the